patrickmtydir/Gift-Exchange-Data-Visualization/README.md

 ## Gift Exchange - Data Visualization:

-This project contains my replication code for the data visualizations of my solo-authored paper, "Effort Timing and Reciprocity in the Gift Exchange," which I created using Python.
+This repository contains my replication code for the data visualizations of my solo-authored paper, "Effort Timing and Reciprocity in the Gift Exchange," which I created using Python.

 Inside the repository, you will find my Python replication file "Gift Exchange Data Visualization.py".
 Inside the "Aggregate Graphs" folder, you will find as all of the aggregate/treatment graphs and data visualizations.